 David Miskin in a black suit on a stool against a plain green background, crossing his arms and gazing at the camera.

 With more than 25 years of experience, David Miskin has built a career shaping brands, experiences, and environments for some of the world’s most recognized companies, public figures, and Fortune 100 organizations.
-Known for challenging convention, he operates at the intersection of brand strategy, design, and storytelling, creating systems that are both culturally relevant and commercially durable.
+His work brings together brand strategy, business, design, and storytelling to create systems that are both culturally relevant and commercially enduring.

-David has held senior leadership roles across global organizations.
+Previously, David held senior leadership positions across global organizations.
 He served as CEO of Cultural Assets at Iris Worldwide North America, leading international brand initiatives across media, luxury, and hospitality.
-He later became CCO of The Lightstone Group, guiding the creative and strategic direction of its hospitality and real estate portfolio.
-Earlier, as Vice President of Creative and Brand Strategy at GGP General Growth Properties Retail, he oversaw the creative vision for major retail and mixed use destinations across the United States.
+He later became Chief Creative Officer of The Lightstone Group, guiding the creative and strategic direction of its hospitality and real estate portfolio.
+Earlier, as Vice President of Creative and Brand Strategy at GGP General Growth Properties, he oversaw the creative vision for major retail and mixed use destinations across the United States.

 Black and white photo David Miskin with short, gray hair wearing a black t-shirt, dark pants, a necklace, and with one hand behind his head, looking at the camera.

 David is the creator of seven x seven, a hospitality brand built around the concept of self hospitality, a philosophy that places control, comfort, and personal rhythm back into the hands of the guest.
-Designed as an alternative to traditional luxury models, seven x seven prioritizes freedom, individuality, and intuitive design.
-The brand debuted its first flagship resorts in Ishigaki and Itoshima in 2024, with additional destinations in development including Yufuin, Miyakojima, and Ginza.
+Designed as an alternative to traditional luxury, seven x seven prioritizes freedom, individuality, and intuitive design.
+The brand debuted its flagship resorts in Ishigaki and Itoshima in 2024 and continues to expand with new destinations, including Yufuin, Miyakojima, and Ginza.

 David Miskin wearing a Gucci black blazer, black turtleneck, and black pants, standing against a plain gray background, with his right hand in his pocket and looking at the camera.

-In 2025, edit x seven launched as the first sub brand within the seven x seven ecosystem, offering a more urban, lifestyle driven expression of the self hospitality philosophy.
-The debut location opened in Gotemba, with a second property scheduled to open in Shodoshima in January 2026.
+In 2025, edit x seven launched as the first sub brand within the seven x seven ecosystem, introducing a more urban, lifestyle driven expression of the self hospitality philosophy.
+The debut property opened in Gotemba, followed by additional locations as the platform continues to grow.

-In 2025, seven x seven was recognized with the Top 10 Japan Luxury Award in hospitality, reinforcing its position as a category defining brand in next generation travel.
-With multiple properties underway, David remains closely involved across every aspect of the business, from conceptual design and strategic marketing to operational execution.
+Seven x seven has received international recognition, including the Top 10 Japan Luxury Award, reinforcing its position as one of Japan’s emerging hospitality brands.
+David remains actively involved across every aspect of the business, from concept development and brand strategy to guest experience, design direction, marketing, and operational execution.

-Beyond hospitality, David continues to focus on projects that connect culture, community, and creativity.
-In December, he served as host of the Tokyo Weekender 55th Anniversary celebration in partnership with the World Monuments Fund, a milestone event honoring creativity, community, and the preservation of global heritage.
-He is also involved in broader cultural and lifestyle ventures, including seven x seven Racing and the Sendai 89ERS basketball team.
+Beyond hospitality, David continues to contribute to projects that connect culture, community, and creativity.
+He served as host of the Tokyo Weekender 55th Anniversary celebration in partnership with the World Monuments Fund and supports broader cultural and lifestyle initiatives, including seven x seven Racing and the Sendai 89ERS basketball team.